plainlab/plainmerge/README.md

 ![PlainMerge](./.erb/assets/plainmerge.png)

+_Disclaimer_: This repo contains outdated source code.
+The releases are always up to date.

 ## What is this?

 Imagine you want to fill out a PDF form for 100 employees with a specific name and address